-Italian apple cake recipe is a very easy a delicious Fall dessert recipe that anyone can make.
-This apple cake is a rustic cake and not fussy at all.
+This easy, rustic Italian apple cake recipe is a very delicious Italian dessert that anyone can make.
+If you are looking for an easy from scratch apple cake recipe, this apple cake is it because it is not fussy at all.
 A perfect cake to make for beginners or advanced bakers.

 Apple cakes that we are familiar with usually have lots of vanilla and cinnamon but this Italian apple cake recipe relies on the flavor from the butter, sugar and apples only.
 It may sound boring but it actually tastes amazing!